edoardottt/twitterBot/README.md

 When It finish, It stores all the likes and retweets count in a SQLite3 database called database.db

-With the -s option, It displays with a graphic the trend of likes and retweets that It made.
+With the -s option (only if the password matches the word stored in the database on the same record of that username) It displays (with the help of matplotlib) a graphic that shows the amount of likes and retweets made per day.

 -------------------------------------------------
 DOES IT REALLY WORKS? :bar_chart: